R552 (South Africa)

 The R552 is a Regional Route in the City of Johannesburg Metropolitan Municipality in Gauteng, South Africa.
 It connects Lanseria International Airport with Fourways.

 Route

-Its north-western terminus is a junction with the M5 (Beyers Naudé Drive), connecting with Elandsdrift Road to the R512 (Malibongwe Drive; Pelindaba Road) just south of the Lanseria International Airport entrance.
-It begins by going south-east as 6th Avenue to fly over the N14 Highway and reach a staggered junction with the R114 (Lion Park Road).
+Its north-western terminus is a junction with the M5 (Beyers Naudé Drive) at a place named Elandsdrift.
+It heads eastwards as Elandsdrift Road to reach a junction with the R512 (Malibongwe Drive; Pelindaba Road) at Bultfontein, just south of the Lanseria International Airport entrance.
+It continues south-east as 6th Avenue to fly over the N14 highway and reach a staggered junction with the R114 (Lion Park Road).

 From the R114 junction, it continues south-east as Cedar Road, through the suburb of Dainfern, through the suburbs of Broadacres and Craigavon, to reach its end at a junction with the R564 (Witkoppen Road) in Fourways, Sandton.